Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 BreezyHR – Best for Lowering Your Cost to Hire

 Any decent ATS is going to save you money, especially if you’re currently going off spreadsheets and memory.
-But if you are really trying to keep costs down, BreezyHR is my top choice.
+But if you are really trying to keep costs down, BreezyHR is our top choice.

 As a battle-tested, extremely popular recruiting platform, BreezyHR offers a free forever ATS you can start using right away, and predictably priced upgrades when you’re ready for more.